hithesh111/Capstone-Project-New-City-Neighborhood-Clustering-Using-Location-Data/Data.md

 And most importantly,<a href = 'https://foursquare.com/'>FourSquare</a> data was used to fetch location-based results using their <a href = 'https://foursquare.com/developers'>Developer Portal</a>.<br>

-The API was used to get information about various venues and their details within some radius around points on the map.
+The API was used to get information about various venues and their details (like name, category, latitude, longitude) within some radius around points on the map.